discordx-ts/templates/5-music-player-lavalink/README.md

 # 💖 Thank you

-Why not show your support for [Discordx](https://www.npmjs.com/package/discordx) by giving us a star on [GitHub](https://github.com/oceanroleplay/discord.ts).
+You can support [Discordx](https://www.npmjs.com/package/discordx) by giving it a [GitHub](https://github.com/oceanroleplay/discord.ts) star.